 Before choosing DRGs as a measure of case mix some consideration should be given to the requirements of a classification scheme.
 Chapter 1 examines the concept of case mix and the levels at which the hospital output might need to be described.
 A number of classification systems are available and their suitability and appropriateness depends on their intended application.
 An evaluation of a particular scheme cannot be made without reference to the way it is to be used.
-In particular, this chapter highlights the value of case mix measures in hospital resource management where iso-resource groups such as DRGs are attractive.
+In particular, this chapter highlights the value of case mix measures in hospital resource management making groupings such as DRGs, that are defined as iso-resource groups, attractive.

-The development of DRG definitions is described in chapter 2 by a member of the research group which refined the original scheme.
+The development of DRG definitions is described in chapter 2 by someone who was closely involved with the research group which refined the original scheme.
 The current classification is the result of several redesigns and refinements during a developmental period of 10-12 years.
 By involving doctors in the analysis of a great number of patient records the twin goals of clinical appropriateness and homogeneity of resource consumption within case types was achieved.
 The result was a classification based on a manageable number of mutually exclusive and exhaustive inpatient groups.
-The full DRG titles, including additions since 1985, and diagrams of their coverage across areas of diseases are given in Appendices I and II.
-As the scheme has been improved and refined in the past, DRGs will continue to evolve to cope with developments in clinical practice.
-Indeed in 1988 the results of Yale's DRG refinement project were announced.
-Refined DRGs aim to reduce intra-DRG variation and are currently being evaluated in the US and elsewhere.
+As the scheme has been improved and refined in the past, so in future it is expected that DRGs will continue to evolve to cope with developments in clinical practice.
+The full DRG titles and diagrams of their coverage across areas of disease are given in Appendices I and II.

 Much has been written about the controversial use of DRGs in funding hospitals for elderly patients insured by the US government's Medicare scheme.
 Chapter 3 highlights some of the problems of the scheme that would need to be addressed by other health care providers if they wished to adopt a similar strategy.
-It also suggests that the more comprehensive coverage of the New Jersey experiment in fixed price reimbursement was in some aspects better than the nationally adopted Medicare scheme which covered only inpatients and was designed simply to contain costs.
+It also suggests that the more comprehensive coverage of the New Jersey experiment in fixed price reimbursement was in some aspects better than the nationally adopted Medicare scheme.